 Positive Behavior Interventions and Supports

-Karen Adams, General Education Behavior Specialist
+Jennifer Mitchell, General Education Behavior Specialist

 The purpose of PBIS is to create school environments that focus on preventing and reducing problem behavior while promoting and supporting academic achievement and prosocial development for all students (Turnbull et al., 2002).
 It is not a specific curriculum, but instead is a framework that integrates evidence-based practices and systems to create a multi-tiered system of support (MTSS) for behavior.
 Data is then used as a key component to determine the effectiveness of practices.
 When implemented with fidelity, PBIS results in the development of positive school cultures and increased safety for everyone.
 (Florida PBS)